freifunk-gluon/gluon/docs/features/private-wlan.rst

 It is possible to set up a private WLAN that bridges the WAN port and is separated from the mesh network.
 Please note that you should not enable ``mesh_on_wan`` simultaneously.

+The private WLAN is encrypted using WPA2 by default.
+On devices with enough flash and a supported radio, WPA3 or WPA2/WPA3 mixed-mode can be used instead of WPA2.
+For this to work, the ``wireless-encryption-wpa3`` feature has to be added to ``GLUON_FEATURES``.

+It is recommended to enable IEEE 802.11w management frame protection for WPA2/WPA3 networks, however this can lead to connectivity problems for older clients.
+In this case, management frame protection can be made optional or completely disabled in the advanced settings tab.

 The private WLAN can be enabled through the config mode if the package ``gluon-web-private-wifi`` is installed.
 You may also enable a private WLAN using the command line::